tldr-pages/tldr/pages/common/docker-service.md

 # docker service

-> Manage services on docker daemon.
+> Manage the services on a docker daemon.
 > More information: <https://docs.docker.com/engine/reference/commandline/service/>.

-- List services on docker daemon:
+- List the services on a docker daemon:

 `docker service ls`